jc6310/Web-Development-Starter-Boilerplate-/README.md

 # Web Development Starter Boilerplate With Gulp

-This Starter Boilerplate With gulp.js starter template with basic tasks for development and production.
+This Starter Boilerplate With gulp.js starter template with basic tasks for development.

-This template using [**Gulp**](http://gulpjs.com/) to compile CSS to SASS, minimise CSS and JS files, optimising images, [**Browsersync**](https://browsersync.io/) for time-saving while development.
+This template using [**Gulp**](http://gulpjs.com/) to compile CSS to SASS, minimise CSS and JS files, optimising images, [**Browsersync**](https://browsersync.io/) for time-saving during development.

 ___